theam/workshop-eLLMental/README.md

 ## Quick Start Guide

 In this guide, you'll have your application based on a semantic search service up and running on your computer.
-To do this, we will need to have the eLLMental kotlin library and complete the template functions that we have provided to consume this library.
+To do this, we will need to have the eLLMental kotlin library and complete the template functions provided in the kata_template branch to consume this library.

+For this reason, the repository will contain two branches (we will explain how to switch branches soon):

+- Result: this branch will contain the result of the kata (the application working).
+- kata_template: This branch will contain the code template that we will use to starting working.

-### Step 0: Open the java application project.
+### Step 0: Open the application project

+In the repository, you can find two projects: `workshop-java` and `workshop-kotlin`.
+Both projects are the same, with one containing the necessary workarounds for the library in java and the other one integrating the Kotlin library.
+You are free to choose the preferred version.

 If you're using IntelliJ IDEA, you can follow the steps below:

 1. Open IntelliJ IDEA and click on File `Open`.
-2. Select the workshop-java project inside workshop-eLLMental.
+2. Select the version preferred.
+For example, open workshop-java project inside workshop-eLLMental.
 3. If everything is correct, you will see something like the following image.
+4. Switch to the kata_template branch.
+You can execute the following command in the terminal: `git checkout kata_template`.
+Alternatively, if you're using an IDE, you'll find a button in the bottom right corner of the screen.

 <img src="resources/intellij_project_open.png" alt="Intellij project open" width="250"/>

-### Step 1: Configure the enviromental variables.
+### Step 1: Configure the enviromental variables

 The environment variables, are dynamic values that can affect the behavior of software applications or the operating system.
 They provide a way to configure and control various aspects of an application's behavior without making direct changes to the code.
 Environmental variables are crucial for maintaining flexibility and security, enabling an application to adapt to different environments and scenarios.